robinhood/faust/docs/glossary.rst

     :sorted:

     acked
-        Short for :term:`acknowledged`
+        Short for :term:`acknowledged`.

     acknowledged
-        A message is acknowledged once the message is fully processed.
-It's a signal that the program does not want to see the message again.
+        Acknowledgement marks a message as fully processed.
+        It’s a signal that the program does not want to see the message again.
-        Faust will advance the offset, and commit, only after a message has been acknowledged.
+        Faust advances the offset by committing after a message is acknowledged.

     codec
         A codec encodes/decodes data to some format or encoding.
-        Examples of codecs includes Base64 encoding, json serialization, pickle serialization, text encoding conversion, etc.
+        Examples of codecs include Base64 encoding, JSON serialization, pickle serialization, text encoding conversion, and more.

     consumer
-        A process receiving messages.
+        A process that receives messages.

     message
-        The unit of data published to, or received from the message transport.
+        The unit of data published or received from the message transport.
-        A message has a key and a value and is sent to a topic.
+        A message has a key and a value.

     publisher
         A process sending messages.

     sensor
-        A sensor is called when events happen in Faust and can record statistics.
+        A sensor records information about events happening in a running Faust application.

     serializer
-        A serializer is a combination of :term:`codecs <codec>`, and is responsibile for serializing keys and values in messages so that they can be sent over the network.
+        A serializer is a :term:`codecs <codec>`, responsible for serializing keys and values in messages sent over the network.

     topic
-        Messages are sent to topics, and consumers subscribe to topics of interest.
+        Consumers subscribe to topics of interest, and producers send messages to consumers via the topic.

+    agent
+        An async function that operates on on a stream.
+        Since streams are infinite the agent will usually not end unless the program is shut down.

     task
-        A function that starts and operates on one or more streams.
-        Since streams are infinite a task will usually not end unless the program is shut down.

-        A task is also a unit for concurrency, so a task cannot execute on multiple threads.
+        A task is the unit of concurrency in an :mod:`asyncio` program.

     thread safe
         A function or process that is thread safe means that multiple POSIX